Particular/docs.particular.net/nservicebus/upgrades/gateway-3to4.md

 ## Migration from BinaryFormatter

+> [!WARNING]
-WARNING: When migrating from the `BinaryFormatter` ensure that all endpoints on all sites are updated to use the newly selected data bus deserializer.
+> When migrating from the `BinaryFormatter` ensure that all endpoints on all sites are updated to use the newly selected data bus deserializer.

 The `BinaryFormatter` is being phased out by Microsoft.
 The data bus configuration API now requires a serializer.